 - State Police regularly release statements to the press, patting themselves on the back for arresting people who they name and identify with a photograph for committing crimes.
 I have represented some of those people, and have been successful in obtaining "not guilty" verdicts.
 Do the State Police issue retractions?
 No.

 - When a person is arrested for DWI, (accused, but not convicted), aren't they innocent?
-But the courts often require them to sign up for treatment in exchange for being released on their own recognizance (ROR).
-And the State seizes their driver's license before there has been a real hearing on any issue.
+But the courts require them to sign up for treatment before they have even had a trial.
+The courts also summarily seize their driver's license at their first court appearance.
 This isn't a newspaper.
 This is a court of law.
 Aren't these people innocent until proven guilty?

 - A violation of the constitutional principle that we are innocent until proven guilty is even codified in - of all things - the New York State Human Rights Law.
 By it's wording, HRL 296(16) purports to make it legal for both private institutions and the State to discriminate against a person charged, but not convicted, of petit larceny, when it comes to housing.
 In other words, if you are a 19-year old woman with no criminal record, but you have recently been wrongly accused of shoplifting because the friend you were shopping with at Eastview Mall stuck a lipstick into her purse while you weren't looking and the police overreacted, you have a serious problem if you are applying for housing at a SUNY dormitory in the fall.
 The applications state that they run a background check on all housing applicants, and they also say that you will be refused housing if you have a pending court matter involving misdemeanor theft (petit larceny, aka shoplifting).
 This isn't a newspaper or even a court of law - this is the State of New York saying "You are not innocent until you are proven innocent."

 People ask me what I do for a living, and I tell them I'm a defense attorney.
 They ask, "How can you defend criminals?"
 I respond, "I don't defend criminals.
 We are all innocent until proven guilty.
 I defend the Constitution of the United States, and the Constitution of the State of New York."
-Not everybody gets it until they are facing charges.
+Not everybody understands that until they are facing criminal charges.

 If you are facing accusations of DWI or any other crime, call your lawyer.
 It's what I would do.
 If you find yourself in this situation, contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
 (585) 485-0025